 Encompassing ten unique ecosystems, including rainforest, open eucalypt forest and rocky ridges, these habitats are home to species such as the rarely seen Albert’s lyrebird; brush-tailed rock wallabies; glossy black red-crested cockatoos, the eastern bristlebird and koalas.
 The reserve was established in 2006 by Spicers’ founder and ardent conservationist, Jude Turner, to share and protect the spectacular landscape of the Scenic Rim.

-Guests at Spicers Peak Lodge can join guided day hikes, mountain bike adventures and walks to learn about the local flora and fauna, Indigenous culture and geological history.
-During these guided adventures, they have the chance to spot kangaroos, wallabies, possums, dingoes, bandicoots, potoroos and bats.
-The property is also renowned for its bird-watching opportunities with regular sightings of rare and threatened bird species.
+During these guided adventures, they have the chance to see platypus, two species of kangaroo and three species of wallaby (including the endangered brush-tailed rock wallaby), three types of possums, dingoes, bandicoots, potoroos and bats.
+The property is also renowned for its bird-watching opportunities with regular sightings of rare and threatened birds.

 The menu highlights the best of Australia, sourced as locally as possible, combined with the lodge’s own freshly grown produce from the onsite kitchen garden.